Euphydryas anicia

 Human Relevance

-Subject of concern due to proposed endangered status of E. a. cloudcrofti.
+Subject of conservation concern due to proposed endangered status of E. a. cloudcrofti.
 Protected exist in caged food plots in the Sacramento Mountains to support research and potential recovery efforts.
 Access to is restricted to protect the from collection and disturbance.

 Similar Taxa